mnmenator/EECE320-Perflab/README.md

 This will allow you to modify all the files and easily turn them all in as a single package.
 And since Tyson won't allow me to accept new Makefiles on Turnin, this is a way to get the Makefile should you modify it.

 You need to be able to explain *why* your code modifications improve the running time for the program and explain what would happen with minor modifications.
-Again, you must be able to explain *why* you got the performance you did, so you should take notes for why you made each modification so you have a reference in case I ask you to come explain your code to me during a grading meeting.
+Again, you must be able to explain *why* you got the performance you did, so you should take notes for why you made each modification so you have a reference when you are asked to explain this as part of the grading quiz/meeting.